Roll Forming Blog

 You can also approach your roll forming supplier about discounting small orders in exchange for a longer contract.
 The result may be a win for both sides.

 The supplier may even go in with you on tooling.
 Cost amortization allows you to keep full ownership of tooling and avoid hidden fees.
-Depending on the awesomeness of your partner, you may get:
+Depending on your partner, you may get:

 • Lower total cost of ownership: Amortization reduces up-front costs and lets you make small payments.